FearlessFrench/c-sharp-project/README.md

 # C# Project
 ### About
 C# (pronounced "C-Sharp") is a modern, powerful and versatile object-oriented programming language developed by Microsoft that is widely used for various types of applications.
-It is designed to run on the .NET Framework and is known for its simplicity, versatility, and powerful features.
-Its ease of learning, strong community support, and modern features make it an excellent choice for both beginners and experienced developers.
+It is designed to run on the .NET Framework and is known for its simplicity, versatility.

 <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExM2Vtb3Q5aW1iYThhdjYzZHJudDk0NmZ4a21wM242bTc0ZmlmanprNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3ohjV21HHvPKqDQtwY/giphy.gif" alt="みつは"/>
 <hr>